-transforms man's control over nature and in consequence involves a reordering of society.
-The new scene is one of technology, automation, built-in obsolescence, a population explosion, increasing longevity, urbanism, mobility, detached and functional relations between persons, universal, prolonged, and continuing education, increasing leisure and travel, instant-aneous information, and perpetually available entertainment.
-In this ever changing scene God, when not totally absent, appears an intruder, To mention him, if not meaningless, seems to be irrelevant.
-The greatest of financial powers, the power to increase gross national income by taxing and spending for worthy purposes, is restricted to non-religious ends, so that pluralism is given lip-service while secularism is the religion -- or, perhaps, the anti-religion -- by law established.
-At the same time, a rigorously codified religious organization finds itself ever less capable a to move with ever fluid situations, to enter meaningfully into people's lives, significantly to further all good causes, effectively to help the weak, heal the hurt, restore and reinvigorate the disheartened.
+Besides its reinterpretation of man in his world. modern culture transforms man's control over nature and in consequence involves a reordering of society. a population explosion, Sectional only automation, urbanism, mobility, functional, elations, prolonged education and continuing education. increasing leleure and travel, perpetual entertainments The new scene is one of technology, automation, built-in obsolescence, a population explosion, increasing longevity, urbanism, mobility, detached and functional relations between persons, prolonged, education and continuing education, increasing leisure and travel, instantaneous information, and perpetually available entertainment.
+Int this ever phahing e changing scene, in which the absence of religion is bloked by the fibancial power of the state changing scene God, when not totally absent, appears an intruder.

+To mention him, if not meaningless, is thought seems to be irrelevant.
+The greatest of financial powers, the power to increase gross national income by taxing and spending for worthy purposes, is restricted to non-religious ende we that secularism is the religion by law astablished ends, so that pluralism is given lip-service Wheir while ecularism is the religion by law established.
+A At the same time, a rigorously codified religious organization finds itself ever less capable to move with every fluid situations, to enter meaningfully into people's lives, ${\lambda}\bar{t}$ o further all good causes, effectively to help the weak, heal the hurt, restore and reinvigorate the disheartened.
 Here, perhaps, as Father Karl Rahner argued in his paper at the Toronto Congress last summer, the difficulty has been an integrism in the sense that it was believed possible for authority to solve problems by laying down principles and deducing conclusions.
-However true such principles, however accurate such conclusions may be, it remains that they can become relevant to concrete situations only through familiarity with the situation, only through adequate insight into its causes and its potentialities, only through the ingenuity that discovers lines of solution and keeps developing and adapting them in accord with an on-going process of change.
+However true such principles, however accurate such conclusions may be, it remains that they can become relevant to concrete situations only through familiarity with the situation, only through adequate insight into its causes and m potentialities, only through the ingenuity that discovers lines of solution and keeps developing and adapting them in accord with the and on-going process of change.
 Once more, then, we have to move beyond the classicist position and operate in the modern world.
-Ideals and principles and exhortations have not been antiquated.
-But the crying need is for the competent man on the spot free to deal with real issues as they arise and develop.
+Ideals and principles and exhortations have not with been antiqued antiquated antiquated. crying need is for the competent man on the spot free to deal with real issues as they arise and develop.